cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/dataset.rst

 Listing of Datasets used by Programs
 ------------------------------------

-You can get a list of Datasets used by a program by issuing a HTTP GET request to the URL:
+You can retrieve a list of Datasets used by a program by issuing a HTTP GET request to the URL:

   GET <base-url>/namespaces/<namespace>/apps/<app-id>/<program-type>/<program-id>/datasets